charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 Use systemd to ensure your program starts every time your Ubuntu system reboots. systemd keeps your program running.

+Though it is possible, it not a good idea to start with a **create-react-app** project.
+Use server type applications started with **CreateExpressProject**.

 ## Useful Scripts

 No matter how simple the commands, it is almost always worth taking a moment to create some bash scripts to automate the process.
 Here is an attempt to automate most of the process of running your program as a system service.
 They take a moment to setup, but they are very useful.